run-llama/llama-hub/llama_hub/airbyte_cdk/README.md

 documents = reader.load_data(stream_name="issues")
 ```

+By default all fields are stored as metadata in the documents and the text is set to an empty string.
+Construct the text of the document by transforming the documents returned by the reader.

 ## Incremental loads

 If a stream supports it, this loader can be used to load data incrementally (only returning documents that weren't loaded last time or got updated in the meantime):